 While one can protect from cyber threats in a home environment through trusted anti-virus sources, big companies cannot acquire maximum safety through these measures alone.
-For commercial use, cyber security experts suggest the method of penetration testing.
+For commercial use, cybersecurity experts suggest the method of internal/external penetration testing or application penetration testing.

 This method, also called ethical hacking, is where a cyber security expert deliberately initiates a cyber security attack in the system under consideration.
 This process is used to perform a thorough risk assessment.
 Not only does it help identify the possible vulnerabilities in the security system (weak links, loopholes for third parties to access data, etc.), but it also helps identify the strengths of the system that can be reinforced better.

 The experts who carry this process out are usually certified by CREST.
 Once this process is complete, the particular system or organisation will receive CREST certifications that comply with ISO 27001, GDR and other Australian safety standards.